Flint Institute of Arts: Collection and exhibitions

 The permanent collection includes more than 8,000 works of art.
-Highlights of the collection include: 15th to 18th century English, French, and Italian decorative arts, a rare shaped panel by Peter Paul Rubens, a complete set of 17th century French tapestries; American and French Impressionist and Post-Impressionist paintings, Hudson River School paintings, Regional and Great Lakes paintings, and Abstract Expressionist and Photorealist paintings.
+The Flint Institute of Arts has assembled collections of American, European, Native American, African, and Asian art, including paintings, sculptures, prints, drawings, and decorative arts.
+Highlights of the collection include 15th- to 18th-century English, French, and Italian decorative arts; a rare shaped panel by Peter Paul Rubens; a complete set of 17th-century French tapestries; American and French Impressionist and Post-Impressionist paintings; Hudson River School paintings; regional and Great Lakes paintings; and abstract expressionist and photorealist paintings.

-The Flint Institute of Arts has assembled outstanding collections of American, European, Native American, African, and Asian art including paintings, sculptures, prints, drawings, and decorative arts.

-Some of the renowned artists that are featured in the collection are Auguste Renoir, John Singer Sargent, Mary Cassatt, Thomas Hart Benton, Andrew Wyeth, Duane Hanson, and Barbara Sorensen.
+Artists that are featured in the collection include Auguste Renoir, John Singer Sargent, Mary Cassatt, Thomas Hart Benton, Andrew Wyeth, Duane Hanson, and Barbara Sorensen.

-FIA also has multiple exhibitions that it puts on during the year.
+FIA puts on multiple exhibitions during the year.
 Some exhibitions that have been featured are Picasso, Rodin, Toulouse-Lautrec, and Jerry Taliaferro.